Iwein: Sources

 Hartmann's source was the Old French epic Yvain, le Chevalier au Lion by Chrétien de Troyes, which was written 1177–1181.
-In contrast to his rather free version of Erec, Hartmann's translation of Iwein remains much closer to the French original, though Iwein is nonetheless longer than Yvain by 1351 lines, around 20%.
+In contrast to his rather free version of Erec and Enide, Hartmann's translation of Iwein remains much closer to the French original, though Iwein is nonetheless longer than Yvain by 1351 lines, around 20%.

 As the themes of the courtly romance were by this time familiar to his German listeners, Hartmann no longer needed lengthy explanatory digressions such as are found in Erec.
 The additional material, apart from the inevitable increase involved with translation, represents, in particular, Hartmann's different approach to the relationship of Laudine and Lunete.

 Plot

 Prologue (ll.
 1–30)

 A prologue introduces King Arthur as an example to emulate in the search for honour in chivalry, since his fame is ever-lasting.
 The author is then introduced, in the third person, as a learned knight who writes poetry.